ThinkbotsAreFree/Birdy/README.md

 ### ° insert fresh ID

 The *insert fresh ID* function inserts an auto-increment ID number, made of digits only.
 Its purpose is to create new vocabulary.

-### ¤1 insert global value

-The *insert global value* function insert the current value of a global variable.

-### :1 set global value

-The *set global value* command tries to assign a value to a global variable.
-It can fail if several units try to do it simultaneously, in which case nothing happens.